Kuramas02/DoorClosing/README.md

 # DoorClosing
-## A plugin that closes the door 15 seconds after opening specified in the config
+## Plugin for SCP:SL EXILED, which closes the door 15 seconds after the opening specified in the configuration

 Config Example:
 ```